saladinlorenz/tutorial-writer/README.md

 This tool allows you to interact with the local API of LM Studio by OpenAI to create optimized tutorials suitable for articles and guides.
 It provides an easy-to-use interface for generating tutorials based on user input and converts them into HTML format for convenient sharing.

+Note: The usage of LM Studio API is free and does not require an internet connection.

 ## Usage

 1. **Clone the repository**: